extreme-coder/etyma/README.md

 **Illuminating Word Origins**

 A minimalist web app that reveals the etymological origins of English words by coloring them according to their linguistic heritage.
+Inspired by Gideon Ben-Ami's video (https://www.youtube.com/watch?v=_W5r6jYZdTA).

 ## Features